 Jenny is in charge of the Sales table and always has a wonderful selection of items to tempt you to buy and is very happy to take special orders if there is something specific that you want.

-Margaret Parrott, Linda Pugh, Linda Robinson, Ann Grey, Jenny Coggins, Anne Cowsill, Sandra Houghton, Polly Dymock and Mary Martin
+Margaret Parrott, Linda Pugh, Linda Robinson, Jenny Coggins, Anne Cowsill, Sandra Houghton, Polly Dymock, Mary Martin and Angela Runnegar-Clark.

 From these early days until the end of the century members were very hands on with their flower arranging participating in local flower festivals and shows, arranging flowers for local events including the River Festival, as well as staging exhibits at our own competitive shows.